eclipse-archived/ceylon-lang.org/documentation/1.0/reference/literal/integer.md

 ### Hex literals <!-- m5 -->

 A hexadecimal integer can be written within `\{#` and `}` delimiters.
-Using `_` to group digits is supported, only hex digits are in groups of 2.
+Using `_` to group digits is supported, only hex digits are in groups of 2 or 4.

     Integer red = \{#ff0000}; // hex literal